kolibril13/bpy-gallery/docs/n0getting_started.md

 `uvx blender_notebook install --blender-exec="C:\Program Files\Blender Foundation\Blender 4.2\blender.exe"`

 `uvx --python 3.11 jupyter lab`
-(This is not yet tested)
+(Windows installation is not yet tested)

 Once set up, you can select the Blender kernel in Jupyter Lab.

-**Note**: GUI mode also works with other notebook environments, such as VS Code notebooks and Satyrn notebooks.

 Select the Blender kernel in **JupyterLab** like this:
 <video controls src="../jupyterlab_setup.mp4" title="Title"></video>

+**Note**: GUI mode also works with other notebook environments, such as VS Code notebooks and Satyrn notebooks.

 Select the Blender kernel in **VS Code** like this:
 <video controls src="../vscode_setup.mp4" title="Title"></video>